logoPostPlanify

 Common Causes:

 • Using a single posting time for all content formats (Reels, Stories, feed posts).
+An Instagram scheduler lets you set format-specific windows.

 • Ignoring the evening entertainment window, where users are more likely to watch longer videos and interact with Stories.